 Action: Communicate more about what your organization is doing to make things better now.
 Talk less about what you hope to achieve in the future — it’s too far away for most people to visualize.

-At Staffbase, we use an employee app to communicate our Global Policy for Diversity, Equity and Inclusion - and Against Discrimination and Harassment, and we use the app's "acknowledgement function" to make sure employees read it.
+For example, at Staffbase, we use an employee app to communicate our Global Policy for Diversity, Equity, and Inclusion — and Against Discrimination and Harassment, and we use the app’s “acknowledgement function” to make sure employees read it.

 2. Have a clear “why”